benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 |`address/digital`|`DIGITAL`|
 |`ship/pickup_points`|`PICKUP`|

-Shown below is a sample [Fulfillment Offerings Multi-Item](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} PUT request.
+Shown below is a sample [Fulfillment Offerings Jobs PUT](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} PUT request.
 The client supplies the Job ID, here 5e799c64-dd8e-4861-9d38-9592f35e7aa5.
 This endpoint is asynchronous, so you will call a different endpoint to check both the status of the job and the job results when it is complete.
 ```
 https://api.nike.com/buy/fulfillment_offerings_jobs/v1/5e799c64-dd8e-4861-9d38-9592f35e7aa5
 ```

-### Step 2: Check the status of the Fulfillment Offerings Multi-Item job
+### Step 2: Check the status of the Fulfillment Offerings Job

-After calling [Fulfillment Offerings Multi-Item](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} and receiving a HTTP 202 response, execute a request to [Fulfillment Offerings Multi-Item Jobs](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api#fulfillment-offerings-endpoints-fulfillment-offerings-jobs-endpoint-get-1){:target="new-tab"} using the same Fulfillment Offerings Multi-Item ID to check the status of your job.
+After calling [Fulfillment Offerings Jobs PUT](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} and receiving a HTTP 202 response, execute a request to [Fulfillment Offerings Jobs GET](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api#fulfillment-offerings-endpoints-fulfillment-offerings-jobs-endpoint-get-1){:target="new-tab"} using the same Fulfillment Offerings Multi-Item ID to check the status of your job.

-Sample [Fulfillment Offerings Multi-Item Jobs](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api#fulfillment-offerings-endpoints-fulfillment-offerings-jobs-endpoint-get-1){:target="new-tab"} request URI:
+Sample [Fulfillment Offerings Job](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api#fulfillment-offerings-endpoints-fulfillment-offerings-jobs-endpoint-get-1){:target="new-tab"} request URI:
 ```
 https://api.nike.com/buy/fulfillment_offerings_jobs/v1/5e799c64-dd8e-4861-9d38-9592f35e7aa5
 ```

 Once the job status is `COMPLETED`, get the results of your job by parsing the data in the **response** object.
 Each Cart item in the response is in a Fulfillment Group.
 Items with the same [intent](#intent) are in the same Fulfillment Group.

->**TIP:** Make sure you pass all Cart items to [Fulfillment Offerings Multi-Item](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} to group items properly and to get the most accurate fulfillment offers for each item.
+>**TIP:** Make sure you pass all Cart items to [Fulfillment Offerings Jobs PUT](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} to group items properly and to get the most accurate fulfillment offers for each item.

 ### Step 3: Repeat **Step 1**

-Each time the consumer indicates fulfillment intent for an item in their Cart, call the [Fulfillment Offerings Multi-Item](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint as described in **Step 1**, passing the consumer's selection.
+Each time the consumer indicates fulfillment intent for an item in their Cart, call the [Fulfillment Offerings Jobs PUT](https://developer.niketech.com/docs/projects/Fulfillment%20Offerings?tab=api){:target="new-tab"} endpoint as described in **Step 1**, passing the consumer's selection.
 This will regroup items with the same intent and update the list of fulfillment offerings for each item in Cart.

 ### Step 4: Proceed to Checkout

-Once the consumer has chosen how they want all items in their Cart fulfilled and you have called Fulfillment Offerings Multi-Item one last time to get an updated list of fulfillment offerings with price offers, you can proceed with the Checkout process.
+Once the consumer has chosen how they want all items in their Cart fulfilled and you have called Fulfillment Offerings Jobs PUT one last time to get an updated list of fulfillment offerings with price offers, you can proceed with the Checkout process.
 This process includes the optional step of [Checkout Preview](/doc/commerce/checkout/use-checkout.html#previewing-a-checkout), [Payment Preview](/doc/commerce/payment/use-payment.html), and [Submitting a Checkout](doc/commerce/checkout/use-checkout.html#submitting-a-checkout).

 **Step 4a: Call Checkout Preview (Optional)**